vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 sample links, final region counts, sparse keys, and detached construction.
 The full build is warning-free and all 20 CTest targets pass.

+### Give unknown source quantization one representation

+ValueQuantization already defines zero levels as continuous or unknown.
+Remove the optional wrapper from level/expression events and MIDI rendering state;
+an absent wrapper and a present zero had identical behavior.
+Give the emitter and compiler cursor default quantization arguments instead of retaining three extra overloads.
+Format calls remain unchanged, and native level counts remain explicit values independent of the destination's controller resolution.

+This removes 18 production lines and two test lines.
+Existing assertions now inspect the native level count directly; no additional test code is committed.
+A temporary check confirms identical MIDI bytes across automatic and forced volume/expression resolutions, both modulation modes, unknown quantization, the 128-level boundary, and larger native scales.
+It also checks returning to unknown quantization after a precise source controller.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,